Switzerland and the EU: cooperation and negotiation

 Negotiating mandate

 In December 2023, the Federal Council approved a draft negotiating mandate for continued cooperation with the EU.
 This mandate is based on parameters approved by the Federal Council, the outcome of some 18 months of exploratory talks with the EU, and the discussions held with social and economic partners in Switzerland.
 Relevant Swiss parliamentary committees as well as the cantons spoke out in favour of the mandate; social partners had the opportunity to comment as well.
 The Federal Council integrated many of these recommendations into the final version of the mandate, which it signed off on definitively in March 2024.
+The negotiations opened on 18 March 2024.

 For the Federal Council, the mandate enjoys good domestic support and leaves room for manoeuvre for the negotiations with the EU.
 The negotiations will address the following key points: